danielcorin/blog/content/posts/2023/protobuf-contracts-with-llms.md

 }
 ```

-The final result is structure that can be used by a production system combined with generative capabilities and natural language understanding.
+The final result is a structure that can be used by a production system combined with generative capabilities and natural language understanding.